Easy Glazed Salmon

 - Sea Bass with Tomatoes, Olives and Capers – the topping is fabulous with this mild white fish

-Bake to your desired doneness (ours took about 15 minutes), basting every few minutes with glaze.
+- Bake or grill to your desired doneness (ours took about 15 minutes), basting every few minutes with glaze.
 You may broil for a minute or two and the end of the cooking time to brown the top of the salmon if it's cooked in the oven.

 Adapted from Everyday Food